Burger Bargain: Burgers at Slider’s are $1.65 eachPurchase Photo

 Level 2 Steakhouse

-The Lowdown: For this appetizer, a pile of tenderloin beef tips are sautéed with Johnny Walker Scotch Whiskey, butter and garlic sauce.
+The Lowdown: For this appetizer, a pile of tenderloin beef tips are sautéed with Jameson Irish Whiskey, butter and roasted tomatoes garlic.
 Chowing down on this tender treat is a great way to enjoy the tasty steakhouse steak without racking up the bill.
 Pair these steak tips with a bowl of the velvety smooth tomato basil bisque that comes covered with puff pastry crust, and you’ve got yourself a perfectly affordable meal.

 The Lowdown: The bento box is always a sure bet when it comes to finding a filling, inexpensive lunch option.
-Plus, knowing that you can get the mouthwatering macadamia nut chicken that costs $15.95 as a dinner entrée for $10.95 during lunch… Well, it’s a no-brainer.
-Also packed inside this box is miso soup, garlic mashed potatoes, half of a California roll, a blue crab and cream cheese wonton, two pieces of pork gyoza (fried potstickers) and an Asian slaw salad.
+Plus, knowing that you can get the mouthwatering Teriyaki chicken for $12.95 during lunch… Well, it’s a definite go to.
+Also packed inside this box is miso soup, half of a California roll, a crab wonton, two pieces of pork gyoza (fried potstickers) and an Asian slaw salad.

 Jimm’s Steakhouse & Pub

 The Lowdown: This joint is most known for its steaks, but even the white meat options are worth looking at.
-For this dish, a grilled chicken breast is topped with sundried tomatoes, artichoke hearts and blue cheese before it all gets slid under the broiler.
-Once done, the dish is streaked with sweet balsamic glaze and laid on a bed of red skin garlic mashed potatoes.
+For this dish, a grilled chicken breast is marinated in a tropical blend and then topped with a freshly grilled pineapple slice.
+It’s served with a side of rice pilaf.

 Leong’s Asian Diner